hcsalmi/brewery_finder/README.md

 After successfully deploying a working app to Android, I still had time for some final tweaks and to finish writing my README.

-I made some final changes to the code to make it easier to read and so that functionalities can be added later.
-For example, I made the `fetchPage` function universal, so that other searches besides the “longest name search” can use it if more search functionalities are added later.
+I made final refinements to improve code readability and ensure easier expansion.
+For example, I modified the fetchPage function to be more versatile, allowing it to support additional search functionalities beyond the 'longest name search' in the future.
 Here I learned about using lambda functions with closures for handling network responses, which I have not done before.

-Hive Helsinki peer evaluations have taught me to consider edge cases carefully, so I made improvements to my error handling.
-I checked edge cases and improved my error management to handle cases like breweries having invalid latitude or no name.
-I tested these by causing errors intentionally (e.g. creating empty arrays, setting invalid values).
+Hive Helsinki peer evaluations have taught me to consider edge cases carefully, and I found some room for improvement in my error handling.
+I reviewed edge cases and enhanced error handling to account for scenarios like breweries with missing names or invalid latitude values.
+To test these and other edge cases, I deliberately introduced errors, for example by creating empty arrays, assigning pointers to null and setting invalid values.

+As the final change, I decided to remove the map functionality as I did not have time to finish it.
+Although I succeeded in making the map responsive in the desktop environment, finishing the Android side would have taken a bit more time.

 ---

 ## **Thoughts and Reflection**

-My goal was to make an app that can be developed further.
-For example, by adding find functions for searching breweries by state or type.
-This could perhaps be done using a dropdown menu with different search options.

-If I had more time, I would have continued working on the map feature and implemented it so that latitude and longitude are used to pinpoint the brewery.
+My goal was to make an app with a clear structure that can be easily developed further.
+For example, new search parameters can be added using different queries and a dropdown menu with different search parameters can be added to the UI.
+If I had more time, I would have continued working on the map feature and implemented it so that also the longitude value would be stored, and the coordinates used to pinpoint the brewery.

 My prior programming knowledge was especially useful in working with the API responses in C++.
-Integrating Qt and its signal-slot mechanism into that was a nice new element.
-Also, I had a basic understanding of UI element hierarchy, parent-child relationships, and styling principles through CSS, which helped me to understand QML structure.
+Integrating Qt’s signal-slot mechanism with my existing C++ knowledge was an interesting new challenge.
+My experience with CSS provided me with knowledge of UI element hierarchy, parent-child relationships, and styling principles, which helped me to understand QML structure.
+I found QML intuitive and nice to work with, even though I do not have much experience in implementing UI.

 The trickiest part was the deployment, as I had no prior experience of cross-platform or Android development.
-In hindsight, I would have started testing on Android earlier instead of focusing primarily on desktop.
+In hindsight, it would have been better to start testing on Android earlier.
 This would have allowed me to tackle platform-specific challenges, such as OpenSSL dependencies, sooner.

 Through this project, I gained hands-on experience with the Qt framework, its development tools, and QML, while also getting more practice in API client implementation in C++.
 I am quite happy with my final product, given my lack of experience in this area.
 Overall, this was a nice assignment and a great way to get into Android development and Qt.